-The Story of the Bear is written to help youngsters who experience the loss of a loved one.
-Beyond that the author offers the young readers other considerations to ponder—the call of curiosity to know what else is out there, the concept of pushing through adversity and that of coming to peace.
-All are there to serve as springboards for discussions with children experiencing loss.
+Written by Lisa Scheller, and illustrated by Linda Shaw, The Story of the Bear is a book for children of all ages who have lost a loved one to suicide.
+The book encompasses other considerations to ponder—the call of curiosity to know what discoveries await, the concept of pushing through adversity and that of coming to peace.
+All are there to serve as springboards for discussion with those experiencing loss.

 The book is a story within in a story.
-As the children gather, the Storyteller begins a tale told to him by his grandfather.
-The children are hushed as he relates the ancient story of a bear beloved by his bear family.
+As the children gather, the storyteller begins a tale told to him by his grandfather.
+The children listen as he relates the ancient story of a bear beloved by his bear family.
 He tells of vision, perseverance, melancholy, pain and final resolution.
-As the bear does what he must, the listening children are saddened by his death.
-The Storyteller translates the account for their greater understanding of life processes.
+As the bear takes his final step, the listening children are saddened by his death.
+After a pause, the storyteller translates the account for their greater understanding of life processes.

 The Story of the Bear is a bit somber in tone as it should be when addressing family deaths.
-It is apt to be an important addition to bookshelves of families everywhere.
-This beautifully-illustrated book would make a nice bereavement gift for children and perhaps for adults.
+This beautifully illustrated book is apt to be an important addition to bookshelves of families everywhere.

 Learn more about The Story of The Bear